Olive-blockchain/Olive-network.github.io/collections/_posts/2019-07-07-chia-network-announces-pos-competition.en.md

 ---
 lang: en
 layout: post
-title:  "Chia Network Announces Proof of Space Competition with $100k in Total Prize Money"
+title:  "Olive Blockchain Announces Proof of Space Competition with $100k in Total Prize Money"
 date:   2019-07-07
 author: "[Lipa Long](https://github.com/lipalong) and [Bram Cohen](https://twitter.com/bramcohen)"
 ---

 We’re excited to announce Chia’s Proof of Space competition.
 In Chia’s Proof of Space, rewards are given to farmers that can prove that they are allocating a portion of their disk space to farming Chia.
 In order to be used as a consensus method, Proof of Space is tied to Proof of Time.
 An open source implementation in C++ is available, that can be used as a [starting point](https://github.com/Chia-Network/proofofspace).

-“We’re making sure that the fundamental building blocks of our protocol are confidence inspiring and available to all,” said Bram Cohen, founder of Chia Network.
+“We’re making sure that the fundamental building blocks of our protocol are confidence inspiring and available to all,” said Bram Cohen, founder of Olive Blockchain.
 “By having an open competition, we’re making sure that the absolute best implementation anyone has is available to all.”

 Contestants participating in the three-month competition will create implementations of Chia's proof of space consensus algorithm.
 The proof of space competition will be split into 3 tracks for total awards of $100k in prize money.
 The 3 tracks are: